 Although we do not expect any parent/carer to bring their child to school unwell, we have a duty of care to monitor attendance.
-We are seeking your full support to ensure that your child attends school on time, every day.
-Regular attendance is not just a legal requirement but it is vital for pupils to maximise their learning and achieve their full potential.
+We are seek full support to ensure that children attend school on time, every day.
+Regular attendance is not just a legal requirement but it is vital for students to maximise their learning and achieve their full potential.